Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Conclusion

 \section{Conclusion}

 Weather factors such as varying cloud coverage and differing levels of snow accumulation introduce significant domain gaps, which pose substantial challenges for UAV-based object detection systems.
 In this work, we proposed a contrastive learning-enhanced framework that builds upon the lightweight YOLO11n to address these challenges.
-Our approach mitigates the domain gap under a more practical dataset split protocol without the need for additional manual annotations.
-Through our experiments on the proposed sideload-CL-adaption framework and the results analysis, we answer the following research questions:

-\begin{enumerate} \item[] \textbf{RQ1}: \textit{Are features learned from unannotated data beneficial to the YOLO detector?} \item[] Yes.
-Although the COCO pretrained backbone of YOLO11n has proven highly effective in feature extraction, a carefully designed contrastive pretraining framework can further enhance its object detection performance.
-Our proposed sideload-CL-adaption framework, leveraging three knowledge sources: upstream pretraining, unannotated data, and annotated data, has demonstrated that a simple feature fusion approach, namely the element-wise summation of additional features from the unannotated data pretrained side CNN and the features from frozen YOLO backbone, improves mAP50 slightly with more stable performance from run to run on the test set.
-Further performance gains are achieved through more advanced feature fusion techniques.
+Our approach mitigates the domain gap under both the NVD protocol~\cite{nvd} and a more practical dataset split protocol without the need for additional manual annotations.
+Extensive experiments on the proposed Sideload-Contrastive-Learning-Adaption (SCLA) framework, together with detailed result analysis, demonstrate its effectiveness.
+In summary: \begin{itemize} \item \textit{Do we need features from multiple upstream sources?} Yes.
+We need both upstream COCO pretraining and NVD unannotated data pretraining to achieve strong performance under the NVD setting. \item \textit{How to pretrain the feature extractor on NVD unannotated data?} Using FM-PaCL.
+This approach applies contrastive learning to feature-map patches, making the learned representations particularly effective for downstream tasks involving small and dense objects in the UAV-captured imagery. \item \textit{How to fuse the features from different sources?} SE gating, the channel-wise self-attention mechanism, shows the best within the scope of our experiment. \item \textit{What fusion granularity level is needed?} Feature fusion is most effective when performed only at the end of the backbone, rather than at every backbone layer.
+Backbone-level fusion enables the model to integrate global contextual information without disrupting early-stage feature extraction. \end{itemize}